-While it is possible to list your dog in an online ad, you should bare in mind that you will not know anything about the person who takes him or her.
+While it is possible to list your dog in an online ad, you should bear in mind that you will not know anything about the person who takes him or her.
 Rescue groups do good work in screening and training potential dog owners.
 They ensure the person is allowed to have the animal where they live and also offer information about what it will take to care for the dog.
 Many rescue groups even require a home visit before adoption is possible.

-In addition, rescue groups often allow the new owner to being the dog back if things do not work out.
+In addition, rescue groups often allow the new owner to bring the dog back if things do not work out.
 They want to place each animal in a home where he or she will succeed, and they offer all the support possible to help that happen.

 Other Relevant Animal Laws

 The Oregon Humane Society publishes an Oregon Animal Cruelty Laws Handbook which lays out all the legal protection dogs are afforded.
-This includes things like licensing, how long and animal can be tethered, breeding restrictions, and much more.
+This includes things like licensing, how long an animal can be tethered, breeding restrictions, and much more.